8 Ways to Prevent Birth Defects Before and During Pregnancy

 Avoid taking unnecessary medications

 Some medications during pregnancy might be required—and necessary—such as those that manage chronic conditions, like hypothyroidism.
 Others, however, are not recommended for use during pregnancy as they cross the placenta and may cause birth defects.
 Most medicines simply do not have enough research data to support use during gestation, as few drug studies are conducted on pregnant women.
 Some medications that have definitively been linked to birth defects, such as thalidomide (Thalomid) and isotretinoin (Accutane), should never be used during pregnancy, the CDC warns.
 Dr. Gupta also points out that you should consider natural herbs as medication and avoid them; some types can negatively affect a fetus or be detrimental to a pregnancy.
 As a general rule, it’s best to only take medication when it’s absolutely needed, and discuss its use with your doctor prior to taking any over-the-counter drug, prescription medication, or herbal supplement.
-(Learn what it’s like trying to get pregnant during the pandemic.)

 Address substance abuse and opiate use with a professional